al-march/ngx-popovers/packages/floating/README.md

 #### `@Input()` `placement`

-controls the position of the tooltip relative to the trigger ([docs](https://floating-ui.com/docs/tutorial#placements))
+controls the position of the floating relative to the trigger ([docs](https://floating-ui.com/docs/tutorial#placements))

 #### `@Input()` `flip`